DBasu88/Playing-with-Repos/README.md

 # Playing-with-Repos
 Playing with Repos and learning.
 Learn to navigate around GitHub.
-Now I am going to createa new Branch
+Now I am going to create a new Branch